Through the 1920s-30s, the Women’s Committee of the Welsh League of Nations Union (WLNU) led some of the world’s most inspiring campaigns for peace.

-In 1923, with the horrors of World War 1 having galvanised a generation against conflict, women of Wales organised an unprecedented campaign for world peace.
-390,296 women signed a Memorial petition through the Welsh League of Nations Union, calling for ‘Law not War’ – for America to join and lead the new League of Nations – through appealing to the women of America; ‘from home to home’.
+In 1923, with the horrors of World War 1 having galvanised a generation against conflict, women of Wales organised an unprecedented appeal.
+390,296 women signed a Memorial petition through the Welsh League of Nations Union, calling for ‘Law not War’ – for America to join and lead the new League of Nations – through appealing to the women of America ‘from home to home’ and ‘hearth to hearth’.

 A beautiful gilded Moroccan leather and vellum Memorial was illuminated by Cecily West and produced through the Davies sisters’ Gregynog Press; and a great oak chest created by E J Hallam to contain the signatures, to be presented to the US President Calvin Coolidge and held ‘for all time’ to the Smithsonian Institute in Washington.
 The Women’s Peace Petition campaign of 1923 was a truly remarkable Wales-wide effort involving almost every household, through peace activists going door-to-door, supported through county and community organisers of ‘the League’.
 The New York press noted that the final petition presented to the women of America was over 7 miles long.